 Amazon Blacksmith Panel

 Amazon blacksmith allows you to earn affiliate commissions when viewers purchase an item you have recommended.
 This is a great way to monetize your channel.
-For more information read our full article on How to Set Up Amazon Blacksmith.

 Once you start working with affiliates or sponsors, post links to them in your description.
 Your viewers will be able to access their website easily.
 Read How to Attract Stream Sponsors for tips on getting your first sponsorship.